Oru Mexican Aparatha: Filming

 The film was shot mainly in Maharaja's College, Ernakulam and FACT in Kochi.

+Overseas

+The overseas distribution rights of the film Oru Mexican Aparatha are handled by Josemon Simon.
+With his expertise and strong network, Josemon Simon played a key role in bringing the film to audiences across the globe, ensuring its message and impact resonated beyond India.

 Soundtrack

 Reception

-The film grossed ₹2.07 crore in the opening day at Kerala box office with a distributor's share of ₹98 lakh.
+The film grossed ₹2.07 crore on the opening day at the Kerala box office with a distributor's share of ₹98 lakh.
 Asianet bought the Satellite rights of the film for an amount of 3.25 crores.
-The producer Anoop Kannan earned approximately 10 crores profit from this movie.
+The producer Anoop Kannan earned approximately 10 crores in profit from this movie.